 In the Outback, nearly 17% of the total population is made up of people from the indigenous Aboriginal tribes.
 As of 2006, the Outback has a total population of fewer than one million residents.
 So if you're looking for a quiet getaway location away from the noise and bustle of the big cities, then the Outback is an ideal choice.

-Despite its unforgiving climate and sparse vegetation, the Australian Outback is home to many species of wildlife who have adapted to the harsh conditions.
-Red kangaroos and dingoes are two of the more familiar species to be found there, but the Outback is also home to feral animals, like camels and horses, and a host of wild birds, including flocks of budgerigars, and cockatoos.
+Despite its unforgiving climate and sparse vegetation.
+The Australian Outback is home to many species of wildlife.
+Who have adapted to the harsh conditions.
+Red kangaroos and dingoes are two of the more familiar species to be found there.
+But the Outback is also home to feral animals.
+You can find animals like camels, horses, and a host of wild birds.
+Including flocks of budgerigars, and cockatoos.

-Although the Outback is full of natural desert predators like snakes, spiders, and scorpions, you’re more likely to die from dehydration than a snake or spider bite.
-The Outback does have more legitimate dangers, including saltwater crocodiles, but those are easily avoided.
+Although the Outback is full of natural desert predators.
+Desert predators like snakes, spiders, and scorpions. you're more likely to die from dehydration than a snake or spider bite.
+The Outback does have more legitimate dangers.
+It includes saltwater crocodiles, but those are easily avoided.

-The blistering heat and minimal moisture in the Outback allow various reptile species to thrive, including lizards of varying sizes and species, and snakes.
+The blistering heat and minimal moisture in the Outback.
+It allows various reptile species to thrive. including lizards of varying sizes and species, and snakes.
 In fact, Australia has more lizard species than any other continent.
-Some lizards, like the Goanna or Monitor Lizard, have as many as 28 different species and can get up to two meters in length.
-There are also legless lizards, which can only be distinguished from Australia’s many snake species by their ear openings, notched tongues, lengthwise striping, and tiny flaps where their hind legs used to be.
+Some lizards, like the Goanna or Monitor Lizard, have as many as 28 different species.
+And it can get up to two meters in length.
+There are also legless lizards.
+Which can only be distinguished from Australia's many snake species.
+It is by their ear openings, notched tongues, lengthwise striping, and tiny flaps.
+Where their hind legs used to be.

-Although largely an arid region, the Outback spans several different climate zones, which results in varying temperatures and weather patterns.
-Unlike those places with cold winter and average temperatures, most of inland Australia is made up of the arid desert, that means that although it might get up to 120 degrees Fahrenheit during the day, it can get down to well below zero at night.
+Although largely an arid region.
+The Outback spans several different climate zones.
+It results in varying temperatures and weather patterns.
+Unlike those places with cold winter and average temperatures.
+Most of inland Australia is made up of the arid desert.
+That means that although it might get up to 120 degrees Fahrenheit during the day.
+It can get down to well below zero at night.

-Due to the minimal rainfall and hot temperatures of the Outback, the vegetation and plant life has adapted to suit these harsh conditions.
-So the majority of the plant life in the Outback is made up of hardy trees like the Eucalyptus, shrubberies like the Sandhill Wattle and Old Man Saltbush, and scrub grasses.
-That’s not to say that the Outback is lacking in beauty, though.
-South Australia’s state flower, the red and black Sturt Pea, is native to the region, along with the Swamp Fuchsia and the Silky Cassia, which sport delicate, colorful flowers in pink and yellow, respectively.
+Due to the minimal rainfall and hot temperatures of the Outback.
+The vegetation and plant life has adapted to suit these harsh conditions.
+So the majority of the plant life in the Outback is made up of hardy trees.
+Like the Eucalyptus, shrubberies, Sandhill Wattle, Old Man Saltbush, and scrub grasses.
+That's not to say that the Outback is lacking in beauty, though.
+South Australia's state flower, the red and black Sturt Pea, is native to the region.
+Along with the Swamp Fuchsia and the Silky Cassia, which sport delicate, colorful flowers in pink and yellow, respectively.
 You can also find many species of ferns, palms, and succulents there.